antonlam/video-editing-for-python/README.md

 Requirement: XXX.srt

 How to use? :
-You have to drag the file to the bat file and it can generate XXX.ast
+You have to drag the file to the bat file and it can generate XXX.ass

 ***************************************